Our vision on privacy

 The role of CHDR

 This privacy statement is provided on behalf of CHDR as data controller.
 Depending on the clinical research study, other entities may act as joint data controller in relation to your personal data.
 On that occasion we will provide you with the name of the joint data controller when we collect your personal information, and we will supply you with an adequate privacy notice.

 When acting in the capacity of data controller, CHDR will take the principles of personal data processing, as described, into account.
 When acting in the capacity of data processor, CHDR will apply these principles in line with the instructions provided by the Controller.
 CHDR shall inform the Controller if CHDR is of the opinion that any instruction from the Controller is in conflict with the principles described above.

 Information we collect

 We may collect your personal data.
 “Personal data” means any information relating to an identified or identifiable natural person.
-Depending the nature of your contact with CHDR, personal data may include:
+Depending on the nature of your contact with CHDR, personal data may include:

 · Contact information, such as name, address, phone number or email address;